changeworld/azure-docs.pl-pl/articles/automation/automation-quickstart-create-runbook.md

 ## <a name="log-in-to-azure"></a>Zaloguj się do platformy Azure.

-Zaloguj się do platformy Azure pod adresem https://portal.azure.com
+Zaloguj się do platformy Azure na stronie https://portal.azure.com

 ## <a name="create-runbook"></a>Tworzenie elementu runbook